kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

   kubectl -n istio-system edit secret application-connector-ca-certs
   ```

-13. Again, for changes to take effect, you may need to restart the pods of Istio Ingess Gateway.
+13. For changes to take effect, you may need to restart the Pods of Istio Ingress Gateway.
 Run:
   ```
   kubectl -n istio-system delete po -l app=istio-ingressgateway
   ```